uugengiven/man-bid/md/week01/intro_to_networking.md

 # Intro to networking

 > A note on words.
 Machine, Node, Server can all be used fairly interchangeably.
 I try to use Machine to mean the piece that runs the operating system.
-Node means any item on a network (which could include machine).
-Server means a specific program running on a machine that listens for and responds to request.
+This could be a Virtual Machine or physical hardware that is running a Hypervisor or physical hardware running an OS.
+Node means any item on a network (which could include machines).
+Server means a specific program running on a machine that listens for and responds to requests on a network.
 At times I may mess this up but I will do my best not to.

 ### What is a network